What Is Swing Trading?

 Five prominent types of trading activities are clearly defined through active management of the time quotient.
 They are as follows:

-- Swing trading: As stated earlier, swing trading strategies are typically a hybrid of fundamental and technical analysis coupled with trade duration of two to five days.
+As stated, swing trading strategies are typically a hybrid of fundamental and technical analysis coupled with trade duration of two to five days.
 In contrast to investing and intermediate-term activities, swing trading aspires to realise gains through capitalising upon short-term strength or weakness in market behaviour.
 Due to the condensed time horizon governing market entry and exit, precise timing and attention to pricing volatilities is required.

 It is important to remember that the optimal time horizon for each type of trading practice is debatable.
 Exact timelines for a successful investment, swing or scalping may vary depending on myriad factors led by general market conditions and the instrument being traded.
 However, the goal of each discipline is very much the same: achieve profitability.

 The five trading methods have several unique advantages and disadvantages.
 Listed below are a few of the key pros and cons of each: